 Don’t just point to pictures, use words:

-So, if you encounter a 35 USC 103 “obvious” design patent rejection, what do you do?
+So, if you encounter an “obvious” design patent rejection, what do you do?
 I recommend that you consider expressing the design in words and then use words to point out the flaws in the examiner’s design patent obviousness analysis.

 Your results may vary: Examiners must follow the MPEP rules but otherwise tend to ignore any case law not referenced by the MPEP.
 In my opinion, the MPEP is biased in favor of the examiner.
 It tends to over-report legal rationales for rejecting patents and under-report defense rationales.